Frequently Asked Questions

 Is the connection encrypted?

 Yes.
-TLS 1.2+ encryption is enabled by default for all connections.
+TLS 1.3 encryption is enabled by default for all connections.
+TLS 1.2 fallback is available but not recommended.
 All video, audio, clipboard, and input data is encrypted.

 Can I restrict access by IP?